blaylockbk/Herbie/docs/_build/html/_sources/user_guide/citation.md.txt

 ---

-Also, I wrote a paper about archiving HRRR data in the cloud.
+Also, I wrote a paper about archiving and accessing weather data in the cloud.
 You also may find that a useful reference.

 > Blaylock B., J. Horel and S. Liston, 2017: Cloud Archiving and Data Mining of High Resolution Rapid Refresh Model Output.
 Computers and Geosciences.
 109, 43-50. <https://doi.org/10.1016/j.cageo.2017.08.005>